ermongroup/cs228-notes/preliminaries/introduction/index.md

 p(x,y).
 {% endmath %}

-Given such a model, we could ask questions such as "what is the probability that house prices will rise over the next five years?", or "given that the house costs $100,000, what is the most probability that it has three bedrooms?"
+Given such a model, we could ask questions such as "what is the probability that house prices will rise over the next five years?", or "given that the house costs $100,000, what is the probability that it has three bedrooms?"
 The probabilistic aspect of modeling is very important, because:

 - Typically, we cannot perfectly predict the future.
 We often don't have enough knowledge about the world, and often the world itself is stochastic.
 - We need to assess the confidence of our predictions; often, predicting a single value is not enough, we need the system to output its beliefs about what's going on in the world.